 Cost of Taxis in Iceland

-All taxis within Iceland run off similar prices, though they tend to be more expensive than other countries.
+All taxis within Iceland run at similar prices, though they tend to be more expensive than in other countries.
 What they don’t require is a tip at the end of the journey, which is a cultural aspect that extends throughout services offered in Iceland.

 Taxis run by the meter and accept all major credit cards, and they tend to be able to speak decent English, so you won’t get lost.
 They are also friendly and most will engage you in conversation.

-If you are traveling from the airport into the city, most companies offer a set price, though it is much more expensive than taking the bus.
+If you are traveling from the airport to the city, most companies offer a set price, though it is much more expensive than taking the bus.

 Using Taxis Outside of Reykjavík